hulkhaugen/hassio-addons/apache2lite/README.md

 ## Authors & contributors

 The original program is from the Apache Project.
 For more informatios please visit this page: https://httpd.apache.org/
-The original HassIO addon is brought to you by [FaserF]
+The original HassIO add-on is brought to you by [FaserF]
 This trimmed down version is attepted by [hulkhaugen]

 ## License